Carolina Band: 1960s and 1970s

 The style of the Carolina Band can be traced to the appointment of James D. Pritchard as band director in 1959.
 Though a regimental marching band, Pritchard brought back the majorettes and feature twirlers, who had been absent from the shows of the preceding few years.
 Pritchard also acquired a recording studio, more storage & practice areas and created the "Coquettes", the official dance team of the marching band.

-He also collaborated with then-athletic director and head football coach Paul Dietzel in creating the new school fight song, The Fighting Gamecocks Lead the Way, more commonly known as Step to the Rear.
-The song is still used today.